 Dolibarr ERP is an open source ERP/ CRM solution that works in several European countries including France, Italy, Germany, and Greece.
 Dolibarr ERP developers have provided a GDPR module to help their customers comply with GDPR.

 Dolibarr ERP/ CRM is written in PHP and has powerful rich ecosystem includes custom paid plugins, It has GDPR-compliance plugin though it's not free its an easy solution to implement the features required to make it GDPR-ready.

 11- Matomo: Open source Web Analytics

-Matomo is a self-hosted open source web analytics, It can be configured to be GDPR-compliant easy it has built-in features added by its developers to do so like automatic data anonymization, right to access ( allow visitors to access to their data), Supports “Do Not Track” and Anonymise historical data.
+Matomo is a self-hosted open-source web analytics, It can be configured to be GDPR-compliant easy it has built-in features added by its developers to do so like automatic data anonymization, right to access ( allow visitors to access to their data), supports “Do Not Track” and Anonymize historical data.

 12- Open Web Analytics (OWA): Self-hosted Web Analytics

 Open Web Analytics was our top pick in Open-source Web analytics & Google Analytics alternatives because they take the data collection seriously.
 Analytics and tracking scripting are often in question when it comes to user's privacy.